sws2apps/sws2apps-docs/organized/docs/how-to-use/meetings/my-assignments.md

 ![My assignments greeting message](./img/open-greeting.png)

 3. **Mobile bottom navigation bar**.
-On your mobile device, you can access your upcoming assignments panel by clicking on the 'Assignments' button at the bottom navbar.
+On your mobile device, you can access your upcoming assignments panel by clicking on the 'Assignments' button at the bottom navigation bar.

 ![My assignments bottom nav](./img/open-mobile-navbar.png)